Table of Contents

 Partial Pressure:

-- Definition: Pressure contributed by an individual gas in a mixture.
+- Definition: Partial pressure is the pressure contributed by an individual gas in a mixture.

-- Oxygen: Moves from alveoli to blood to tissues.
+- Oxygen: Diffuses from alveoli → blood → tissues

-- Carbon Dioxide: Moves from tissues to blood to alveoli.
+- Carbon Dioxide: Diffuses from tissues → blood → alveoli

 - Supports the epithelium and capillary endothelial cells.